 Joan B. Kroc Institute for International Peace Studies, University of Notre Dame

 Economic globalization is associated with the liberalization of the world economy.
-States and their sovereignty are not disappearing, but they cannot exercise their agentive power
+States and their sovereignty are not disappearing, but they cannot exercise their agentive power as effectively as before.

-Resistance to Neoliberal Globalisation - By Laurence Cox and Alf Gunvald Nilsen, National University of Ireland.
+Social Movements Research and the Movement of Movements: Studying Resistance to Neoliberal Globalization - By Laurence Cox and Alf Gunvald Nilsen, National University of Ireland.